Willie169/Android-Non-Root/README.md

 ## Global Note

+* This tutorial is provided WITHOUT ANY WARRANTY, including but not limited to the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-Many sections of the tutorial mention **Termux** and Linux.
+* Many sections of the tutorial mention **Termux** and **Linux**.
 Read the tutorial about them in [Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection), [Termux Graphical Environment with VNC Server, and Fluxbox or Openbox Windows Manager or XFCE, LXQt, or MATE Desktop Environment](#termux-graphical-environment-with-vnc-server-and-fluxbox-or-openbox-window-manager-or-xfce-lxqt-or-mate-desktop-environment), [File and Directory Management of Termux and Linux](#file-and-directory-management-of-termux-and-linux), [OpenSSH with Linux or Termux: Secure Remote Access](#openssh-with-linux-or-termux-secure-remote-access), [Linux Command Library](#linux-command-library), and [Linux and Termux Odds and Ends](#linux-and-termux-odds-and-ends).

-* Always run `apt update` before any `apt install` command in **Termux** or Linux, including virtual machines and emulations.
+And some setup Shell scripts for automating the configuration of **Termux** is available from my another repository: [**termux-sh**](https://github.com/Willie169/termux-sh).
+* Run update command, such as `pkg update` and `apt update`, before install command, such as `pkg install` and `apt install` to update available packages.
-* Add `sudo` at the beginning of commands in Linux if needed, and remove `sudo` from the beginning of commands in **Termux**.
+* Add `sudo` at the beginning of commands in **Linux** if root permission is needed.
+Remove `sudo` from the beginning of commands in **Termux** if the device is not rooted. **Termux** doesn't need root permission to install packages etc.
-* Always run `pkg update` before any `pkg install` command in **Termux**.
-* Always type `Y`, `y`, `Yes`, or `yes` in response to any prompts that request confirmation during command execution.
+* Type `Y`, `y`, `Yes`, `yes`, etc. as asked for in response to any prompts that request confirmation during command execution to confirm execution.
-* Most of the software mentioned in this tutorial is open source unless explicitly stated otherwise.
-However, it is provided WITHOUT ANY WARRANTY, including but not limited to the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+* Most of the software mentioned in this tutorial is open source.
-* Some sections about Linux usages are included since we also cover methods to build a Linux VM in Android device.
+* Some sections about **Linux** usages are included since we also cover methods to build a **Linux** VM in **Android** device, most of which assumes the **Linux** distribution is **Debian** derived.
-* Change the file names, directories, and paths in the commands in the tutorial to the actual ones of yours.
+* Change the file names, directories, paths, addresses, ports, etc. in the commands in the tutorial to the actual ones of yours.
 * Many sections of the tutorial mention VNC server.
-You can connect VNC server with a VNC client on any devices (Linux, Windows, macOS, Android, IOS, etc.).
-Read the tutorial about **AVNC**, a VNC client for Android, in [AVNC: A VNC Client for Android](#avnc-a-vnc-client-for-android).
+You can connect VNC server with a VNC client on many devices such as **Linux**, **Windows**, **macOS**, **Android**, **iOS**, etc. Read the tutorial about **AVNC**, a VNC client for **Android**, in [AVNC: A VNC Client for Android](#avnc-a-vnc-client-for-android).
 * You may encounter `Process completed (signal 9) press Enter` error even if you follow the steps in this tutorial.
 Read the tutorial about how to fix it in [Process completed (signal 9) press Enter Error](#process-completed-signal-9-press-enter-error).
-* Many sections of the tutorial mention ADB (Android Debug Bridge).
-You can connect to an Android device's ADB shell from another device via **Android SDK Platform Tools** or from the same device via **Shizuku**.
+* Many sections of the tutorial mention **Android Debug Bridge** (ADB).
+You can connect to an **Android** device's ADB shell from another device via **Android SDK Platform Tools** or from the same device via **Shizuku**.
 Read the tutorial about **Shizuku** ADB connection in [Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell](#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell).
 * Many sections of the tutorial mention **Tor**.
 Read the tutorial about it in [Introduction of Tor](#introduction-of-tor).
 * Uncommenting a line means to remove the comment signs (`#` for bash) from the beginning of the line.
-* When the tutorial uses `nano`, `vim`, or `vi` to edit a file, you can use any text editor you want, such `nano`, `vim`, and `vi`.
+* When the tutorial uses text editor such as `nano`, `vim`, or `vi` to edit a file, you can use any text editor you want.
+* Turn off battery optimization and auto sleeping, set battery usage to unrestricted, acquire wakelock, etc. to prevent apps from being killed.
+See [**DontKillMyApp**](#dontkillmyapp--dontkillmyapp-make-apps-work-by-urbandroid-team--urbandroid-team--petr-nalevka-urbandroid).

 ---